hackclub/hackclub/workshops/sound_galaxy/README.md

 }
 ```

+Here, we’re setting:

-Here, we’re setting `position` to the value given to the Particle when it’s created, `speed` to 1 in the y direction, and `color` to a random [RGB](https://www.w3schools.com/colors/colors_rgb.asp) color.
+- `position` to a position given to the Particle when it’s created
+- `speed` to 0 in the x direction and 1 in the y direction
+- `color` to a random [RGB](https://www.w3schools.com/colors/colors_rgb.asp) color.

-Cool!
-We now have our very own Particle object!
-Now, let’s create a bunch of particles and randomly distribute them across our screen.
-Luckily, the starter project you started with comes with a handy `galaxyManager`, which gives you a few functions to easily manage your galaxy with.
-The `positionParticles()` function lets you easily create an array of 1024 particles and randomly place them on your screen.
+Now that we've created our Particle object, let’s create a bunch of particles and randomly distribute them across our screen.
+The starter project you started with comes with a handy `galaxyManager`, which gives you a few functions to easily manage your galaxy with.
+The `positionParticles()` function creates an array of 1024 particles at random places on your screen.
+Let's add this function to the bottom of `setup()`.

 ```js
 function setup() {